stopar/stopar/README.md

 - Rekon - A report generator that gets raw data from [Bukku Cloud Accounting](https://bukku.my/) software.

 👨‍💻 I’m currently working on:
-1. imbas - Invoice and receipt reader that automatically categorizes and save it to Bukku Cloud Accounting Software
+- imbas - Invoice and receipt reader that automatically categorizes and save it to Bukku Cloud Accounting Software
-2. otoku - A Car app
+- otoku - A Car app
-3. PIBG - Schools and parents to track PIBG payments and due amount, simply
+- PIBG - Schools and parents to track PIBG payments and due amount, simply

+💰 I provide the following service:
+- Email setup - Setup your organization emails for individuals and groups
+- Website deployment - Deploy your website to a reliable server
+- Generate customize report from your Bukku Accounting software.
+Reports can be for transparency requirement or daily and monthly reporting

-⚡ Would like to colab:
+⚡ Would like to colab with anyone in the following areas:

-I like to ride bikes 🚴‍♂️ and I would love to build a Pump Track.
-So if you have a similar interest and live in Nilai, Malaysia, let's get in touch maybe we can get Velo Solutions to build one here 😁
+- Teaching Rails
+- Building Pump Tracks in Nilai, Malaysia.
+- Building a maker space or Wood shop in Nilai, Malaysia.